Delegasi-Tech/delreact-agent/docs/contents/Session-Memory-Guide.md

 # Session Memory Feature

-The DelReact framework now supports stateful agent memory for session continuity.
+The DelReact framework supports stateful agent memory for session continuity.
 This feature allows agents to recall previous conclusions and conversation histories between invocations using the same `sessionId`, enabling context continuity similar to a chatbot with persistent memory.

 ## Overview